 - Potatoes and carrots.
 I used regular potatoes but you can sub it for sweet potato or even pumpkin!

 - Thai red curry paste.
-Our favourite is the Ayam brand as it's not too spicy and has a wonderful balance of lemongrass and herbs.
 If you're vegan or vegetarian, make sure you get a Thai red curry paste with NO fish sauce!

 - Aromatics including onion and garlic.